NehanshuSurkar/NehanshuSurkar/README.md

 - 👋 Hi, I’m @NehanshuSurkar
-- 👨‍💻 I’m interested in App devlopment, AI, Designing
+- 👨‍💻 I’m interested in App devlopment, AI, Designing.
-- 🌱 I’m currently learning flutter Development, DSA, AI, API Integrartion, etc.
+- 🌱 I’m currently learning flutter Development, DSA, API Integrartion.
 - 💻 I have worked on project "RevvAI", it is the mobile application which can be used for revision by 11th/12th students.
 - 💻 Another project is a ML Model that can predict the diseases of crop, from photo captured through mobile camera.
 - 💻 Currently working on a Gym Management APP, including functionalities like fee payment, attendance management, diet plan, fitness blog, etc.